Unfortunately, there is no real “cure” for cat allergies.

 Common outdoor allergens antagonizing cats are fleas, mites, pollen, grass, and mold.

-You can reduce allergens by rinsing your cat’s feet after coming inside and keeping your cat indoors when the allergen count is high, especially during the spring and fall.
+Reduce allergens by rinsing your cat’s feet after coming inside and keeping your cat indoors when the allergen count is high, especially during the spring and fall.

 Treat an allergic cat much the same way you would treat an allergic child.